VSpaceCode/vspacecode.github.io/docs/whichkey/extra.md

 }
 ```

-Negative `position` property can also be used to remove conditional bindings.
+A negative `position` property can also be used to remove conditional bindings.

 ### when